Occupational Therapy (Pre-Registration) (PgDip)

 - All University teaching sessions are captured on video and made available online* for you to review and revisit your learning (*where appropriate to do so).

 In addition to having achieved an undergraduate degree (classification 2:2 hons or above) in any subject, applicants are required to meet the following criteria.

 - Some understanding of the nature of occupational therapy.

 - a desire to study occupational therapy;

 - Some understanding of the expectations of problem-based learning and postgraduate-level study.

-- Plan to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (not essential).
+- Plans to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (not essential).